2025 AFC U-20 Asian Cup

 The 2025 AFC U-20 Asian Cup was the 42nd edition of the AFC U-20 Asian Cup (including previous editions of the AFC Youth Championship and AFC U-19 Championship), the biennial international youth football championship organised by the Asian Football Confederation (AFC) for the men's under-20 national teams of Asia.

 On 24 May 2024, the AFC announced that China would host the tournament.

+It was the first of three consecutive AFC U-20 Asian Cups to be held in China, preceding the 2027 and 2029 tournaments.

-A total of 16 teams played in the tournament.
+A total of 16 teams played in the tournament, with players born on or after 1 January 2005 eligible to participate.
 The top four teams qualified for the 2025 FIFA U-20 World Cup in Chile as the AFC representatives.

 Uzbekistan were the title holders, having won the title in 2023.
 They were eliminated on penalties by South Korea in the quarter-finals.
 Australia clinched their first major youth title since joining the AFC, overcoming three-time winners Saudi Arabia on penalties.

 Qualification

 Qualification matches were played between 21 and 29 September 2024.

 Qualified teams

 A total of 16 teams, including hosts China, qualified for the final tournament.